Rehabilitation

 Treatment profile

-Among rehabilitation treatment episodes for a client’s own alcohol or drug use:
+In 2024–25, for rehabilitation episodes for a client’s own alcohol or drug use:

-• Over the 10-year period to 2023–24, the duration of episodes of rehabilitation remained relatively stable, which may be related to rehabilitation treatment programs lasting a set period of time (Table Trt.52).
+• The duration of rehabilitation treatment remained relatively stable, which may be related to rehabilitation programs lasting a set period of time (Table Trt.52).